Household irritants and eczema

 House dust mites

-House dust mites are tiny creatures that live in all our homes.
+House dust mites are tiny creatures found in household dust.
 They are so small they can’t be seen by the naked eye.
 It is not the mites themselves, but the protein in their droppings that can cause problems for people with atopic eczema.
 House dust mite droppings are unlikely to be the main cause of eczema, but eczema can sometimes be made worse if you are allergic to them.

-If someone is sensitive to these droppings, cutting down on dust in the home is important, as dust contains dust mite droppings.
-Reducing humidity in your home can also help as house dust mites thrive in humid conditions.
-House dust mites are found in the largest numbers in mattresses and other bedding, which contains a good supply of their main food source – flakes of skin that we all shed.
+House dust mites are found in the largest numbers in mattresses and other items of bedding, which contain a good supply of their main food source – flakes of skin that we all shed.
 House dust mites are also found in clothes, carpets, curtains, soft furnishings and soft toys.

-- Vacuum carpets regularly, preferably several times a week.
-Vacuum soft furnishings once a week, paying special attention to the seams, where there are high levels of house dust mite.
+- Vacuum carpets and soft furnishings once a week, paying special attention to the seams, where there are high levels of house dust mites.

 - Wash/dry-clean curtains and cushion covers on a regular basis (if washing, the temperature needs to be at least 60°C to kill the mites).

-- Consider having soft furnishings that can be wiped down, such as vinyl and leather.
+- Consider having soft furnishings that can be wiped down, such as vinyl or leather.
 If you are sure that house dust mites are a trigger for you, you might also think about replacing curtains with roller blinds to reduce dust carriage.
-If you or your child has severe eczema, you may wish to replace carpets with flotex or marmoleum (carpet equivalent), linoleum, wood, vinyl or laminated flooring, which can easily be cleaned by mopping.
+If you or your child has severe eczema, you might wish to replace carpets with a seamless floor such as resin or linoleum.
+Wood, vinyl or laminated flooring can easily be cleaned by mopping or steam cleaning.

-- If your child plays on a carpet, place a protective cotton sheet over the play area (a cotton ‘sitter’ for the carpet at nursery or primary school is also a good idea).
+- If your child plays on a carpet, place a protective cotton sheet over the play area (a cotton-covered cushion or cotton blanket for the carpet at nursery or primary school is also a good idea).

-- Wipe hard surfaces – daily if possible – with a damp duster or mop.
+- Wipe hard surfaces with a damp duster or mop.

 - Air the bedroom and living room daily to reduce humidity, thereby making them less attractive places for the mites to live.
 If your home is very humid, you may wish to invest in a dehumidifier.

-- It may help to keep ornaments and items such as books in enclosed display cupboards rather than on open shelves which attract dust.
+- It might help to keep ornaments and items such as books in enclosed display cupboards rather than on open shelves, which attract dust.
 Likewise, store toys in a toy box or cupboard and, ideally, avoid keeping soft toys in a child’s cot or bed.

-- Wash bed linen at least twice a week, and pillows and duvets every 4–6 weeks at 60°C or more.
-Tumble drying on a hot setting will also help to destroy house dust mite.
+- Wash bed linen at 60°C or more.
+Tumble drying on a hot setting will also help to destroy house dust mites.

 - Fit the mattress, pillows and duvets with anti-dust mite covers if the eczema is severe – please note, however, that these can be costly.